Downloadable Grammar Rules Worksheet & Practice Exercises

 12. Neither the lawyer nor the accountant has arrived yet.

-13. My parents and grandparents are celebrating their anniversaries together.
+13. My aunt and my uncle are celebrating their anniversary together.

 14. The pen or the pencil can be used for the drawing.